pdgilbert/eg_stm_hal/README.md

 so I do not expect to ever set it up as a crate for importing.

-##  Notes on the Examples
+## Summaey of Examples

-This examples are derived after working through many other examples, in particular the exaples in [stm32f1xx-hal.](https://github.com/stm32-rs/stm32f1xx-hal)
+These examples are derived after working through many other examples, in particular the examples in [stm32f1xx-hal.](https://github.com/stm32-rs/stm32f1xx-hal)

-There is more detail about these examples in comments in the source files, but here is a brief summary
+There is more detail about examples in comments in the source files, but here is a brief summary

 | xxx                     | notes |   Description CHECK THESE AGAIN                                |